Enhancing the ‘Human Experience’

 Businesses, their stakeholders and customers no longer want IT products that compel them to resort to generic solutions.
 They want systems aligned with their unique needs—tech that doesn’t keep them at arm’s length and, instead, is empathetic and responsive.
 Failure to recognize these simple human needs risks undermining trust.

-This message has been underlined in the past few months.
-While the COVID-19 pandemic has spurred industry to accelerate IT modernization projects, it has left many remote workers isolated from human interactions in their daily lives.
+While the COVID-19 pandemic spurred industries to accelerate IT modernization projects, it has left many remote workers isolated from human interactions in their daily lives.

 Now, as businesses transform their IT systems, they are increasingly finding that the ideal digital experience must also be a more human experience.
 The agencies that embark on IT modernization programs must put the customer above all other considerations and ensure that such projects are business-led, as only each business itself knows exactly what it wants to achieve from its digital transition.